 The Area: Soil and Climate

 Montalcino lies about 25 miles south of Siena.
-It is a UNESCO world heritage site of beautiful rolling hills with its borders designated by three rivers: Ombrone, Asso and Orcia.
-It is one of the more arid areas in Tuscany with warmer temperatures and less rainfall than nearby Chianti and Montepulciano.
+A UNESCO world heritage site, its borders are designated by three rivers: Ombrone, Asso and Orcia.
+Montalcino is one of the more arid areas in Tuscany with warmer temperatures and less rainfall than nearby Chianti and Montepulciano.
 During the growing season the climate is mild and sunny which ensures a gradual and full growth of the grapes.
-The varied terrain includes rolling hills, cypress trees and verdant landscaping but also areas with a more dry, dusty feel and scrub brush vegetation.
+The varied terrain includes rolling hills, cypress trees and verdant landscaping along with drier areas that have a lot of scrub brush vegetation and a dusty feel.
 There are several different soils within Montalcino.
-Over thousands of years, the ocean kept coming and going, leaving behind shells and many levels of soil types with a lot of calcium carbonate mixed in.
-The wine made from grapes grown in all these different terroirs can vary tremendously from one another, giving complexity and uniqueness to the wines.
+Over thousands of years, the ocean kept coming and going, leaving behind shells and many levels of soil types and a lot of calcium carbonate mixed in.
+The wines made from grapes grown in the different terroirs of Montalcino can vary tremendously from one another, giving complexity and uniqueness to the wines.

 The Mannella Winery

-In 1970 Tommaso’s grandfather Leonardo, a long-time farmer, ripped out some of his olive tree plantings and planted Sangiovese grapevines in their place.
-For 20 years, the family made wine for themselves and to sell to neighbors and other wineries.
-The first bottling of the La Mannella wine wasn’t until the 1990 vintage and the winery has remained a family business, now run by Tommaso and his father, with the vineyards located in some of the most favorable locations, just north and southeast of the town of Montalcino.
+In 1970 Tommaso’s grandfather Leonardo, a longtime farmer, ripped out some of his olive tree plantings and planted Sangiovese grapevines in their place.
+For 20 years, the family made wine to drink themselves and to sell to neighbors and other wineries.
+The first bottling of the La Mannella wine wasn’t until the 1990 vintage and the winery has remained a family business, now run by Tommaso and his father.
+The vineyards are located in some of the most favorable locations, just north and southeast of the town of Montalcino.
 In the near future the label will have a new logo with the Cortonesi name more prominently displayed on it.
-The new family-named labels are Tommaso’s way of thanking his father and grandfather for all of their help in teaching him about winemaking.
+The new family-named labels are Tommaso’s way of thanking his father and grandfather for their help in teaching him about winemaking.